eldarsilver/DQN_Pytorch_ROS/README.md

 #### Prerequisites

-The Intel NUC i7 processor will have Ubuntu 16.04 as OS and you sill have to install ROS Kinetic.
+The Intel NUC i7 processor will have Ubuntu 16.04 as OS and you will have to install ROS Kinetic.
 Once you have done that, it will be necessary to install and compile the ROS package called `rplidar_ros`.
 To achive that, you have to execute the following commands in a Terminal of the Intel NUC:
 ```
    mkdir -p $HOME/catkin_ws/src
    cd $HOME/catkin_ws/src/